Additional writing clips can be viewed online here.

-In addition to my social media, web and video responsibilities for The Kansas City Star, I spent the last several weeks of the summer reporting and writing feature pieces for the print edition of the paper.
+In addition to my social media, web and video responsibilities at The Kansas City Star, I spent several weeks reporting and writing feature pieces for the print edition of the paper.
 My stories about youth slam poetry and a city-wide restoration boom were published as the section front for the arts and entertainment and business sections of the paper.
-The online packages of both stories also featured video feature pieces I shot and edited to compliment the pieces.
+The online packages of both stories also featured videos I shot and edited.

 “Slam Poetry Community to Open Wordshop Space” – August 2015

 Missouri Business Alert (May-August 2014)

 In summer 2014, I was able to continue my interests in business and entrepreneurial journalism as a reporter for Missouri Business Alert, an online business publication affiliated with the University of Missouri.
 During my time at the publication, I curated and wrote original articles on topics ranging from business to politics.
 I also ran social media efforts and produced multimedia for the website.
 My work at the publication gave me experience reporting for a startup, and I really enjoyed my time in a new age newsroom.

 In the summer of 2013, I helped promote Maker Faire KC, an event celebrating technology and innovation.
 The experience was my first real encounter with the entrepreneurship and maker community.
 I was immediately drawn to the excitement and energy of the participants of the festival, and I knew I wanted to continue to explore entrepreneurship.

 I started work as a student editor and contributor for Silicon Prairie News in August 2013.
 The Omaha-based news publication covers startup, business and technology news in the Midwest.
 I wrote weekly articles about the startup community in Columbia, Mo., and I worked with a small team in Columbia and the larger SPN team to produce content.